Priyankasaggu11929/zerodha-task/README.md

 - [X] Write a bash script that creates and boots [Vagrant box](https://vagrant.io) with Ubuntu. [**[SOLUTION](https://github.com/Priyankasaggu11929/zerodha-task/blob/master/vagrant_boot.sh)**]

-*(Vagrant bash script checks if Vagrant is already setup on the system or not.
-If not, It first installs the Vagrant setup, then initializes an Ubuntu Vagrant box, and boots it.)*
+***(Vagrant bash script checks if Vagrant is already setup on the system or not.
+If not, It first installs the Vagrant setup, then initializes an Ubuntu Vagrant box, and boots it.)***

 - Using Ansible provision the VM to: [**[SOLUTION](https://github.com/Priyankasaggu11929/zerodha-task/blob/master/playbooks/main.yml)**]

+**[TODO] Uncomment this code block [here](https://github.com/Priyankasaggu11929/zerodha-task/blob/master/playbooks/main.yml#L123-L126) and substitude `/home/priyankasaggu119/.ssh/id_rsa.pub` with path to ssh public key on your local system.**

   - [X] Setup hostname of VM as `demo-ops`
   - [X] Create a user `demo`